 Mike and Tim both work for the arena, but hospitality operations are ultimately run by Delaware North.
 Tim shared that Delaware North is a company focused on culinary inspiration and talent.
 All chefs employed by the company must be certified in order for them to maintain the quality of their operations around the world.
 This is evident in the many company-branded restaurant concepts throughout Little Caesars Arena.
 Delaware North initially started selling popcorn at movies before branching out to the original Tigers stadium to sell hot dogs and popcorn.
 This partnership was Delaware North’s first Major League Baseball client back in 1930 and it really is something to see them still working together nearly 90 years later.

 From top to bottom, this eight-floor arena covers everything you could ever fathom of needing at a game, concert or event.
 Upon driving up to the stadium, it’s visually unlike any other stadium I’ve been to.
 The exterior is brick, blending in seamlessly with the other downtown buildings.
 Once inside, you feel like you’re walking around a mall, as the arena itself is set back, giving patrons plenty of room to peruse and walk around looking at the restaurants, swag stands and concession stands.
 There are so many dining options to choose from, regardless of what your taste buds may be in the mood for.
+They also have plenty of allergy-friendly options to meet diner needs.
 Don’t be worried if you’re looking for the original popcorn and hot dogs, those are still available, too!

 Little Caesars Arena features six types of club level experiences to partake in that all receive VIP parking, concierge service and all-inclusive food and beverages.
 The most badass (sorry Mom, no other synonym will do) of the six has to be the Comerica Players Club level.
 This club features a glass lined hallway so you can view the players coming on and off the ice.
 You can also view plenty of player and team history photos and statistics on the back of the club (in the photo below).
 I mean, talk about the ultimate fan experience.
 In order to take in any of the club experiences, you have to be a season ticket holder.
 However, if anyone’s looking to get rid of an extra ticket over the next few weeks, I’ll be in town.
 Can’t hurt to throw that out there, right?!